Skip to Content

 • Months: * (every month)

-Check PHP path
+Check the PHP path

-1. In FastPanel find the “PHP” section
+1. In FastPanel, find the “PHP” section

 3. Usually the path is: /usr/bin/php8.2 or /usr/bin/php8.3

-Save task
+Save the task

 1. Click “Save”

-Checking CRON Operation
+Verifying CRON Operation

-1. Check in admin panel
+1. Checking in the admin panel

 Go to CRON statistics